-- 2.14 Where GME is available at primary level, it is considered essential that children and young people are given the opportunity to continue their language skills into secondary education.
-This will mostly be within the education authority that provided GMPE or it could be through a joint provision arrangement between education authorities.
-Links between staff at primary schools and secondary schools providing GME should be encouraged. - 2.15 The GME curriculum from S1 to S3 and into the Senior Phase (S4-S6) remains one based on the principle of immersion in Gaelic.
-It is considered essential that education authorities and schools identify the curricular areas and subjects, in addition to Gaelic, that are possible to deliver through the medium of Gaelic, based on the availability of staff and young people's choices. - 2.16 Schools should aim to deliver a sufficient proportion of the secondary curriculum through the medium of Gaelic to enable young people to continue to develop their fluency in Gaelic.
-Schools and education authorities should plan for this, taking their lead from the subjects for which qualifications are available from the SQA (see paragraphs 2.18-19).
-Some secondary schools with GME will offer other subject provision and this will depend on local circumstances and teacher availability.
-Schools and education authorities should collaborate to develop secondary level GME curriculum opportunities, sharing of expertise, courses and a range of delivery methods, including the use of distance learning and technology.
+2.14 Where GMPE has been provided, it is considered essential that children and young people are given the opportunity to continue their Gaelic language skills into secondary education through GMSE.
+This will generally be provided by the same education authority that provided GMPE, or it could be through a joint provision arrangement between education authorities.
+Links between staff at primary schools and secondary schools providing GME should be encouraged.
+GMPE and GMSE should be linked through careful planning to ensure young people benefit from educational experiences through the medium of Gaelic across the P7-S1 transition and beyond.

+2.15 The GMSE curriculum from S1 to S3 and into the senior phase (S4-S6) remains one based on the principle of immersion in Gaelic.
+It is considered essential that education authorities and schools identify the curricular areas and subjects, in addition to Gaelic, that it is possible to deliver through the medium of Gaelic, based on the availability of staff and young people's choices.

+2.16 Schools should deliver a sufficient proportion of the secondary curriculum and provide a range of experiences through the medium of Gaelic, to enable young people to continue to develop their fluency in Gaelic.
+They should plan strategically for further development.

+2.17 School leadership staff should incorporate the needs of GMSE into curriculum design and timetabling to provide opportunities beyond Gàidhlig as a school subject.
+Schools and education authorities should plan for this, take their lead from the subjects for which certificated qualifications are available from the Scottish Qualifications Authority (SQA)

+2.18 Some secondary schools with GMSE will offer additional subject provision and this will depend based on local circumstances and teacher availability.
+Schools and education authorities should collaborate to develop GMSE curriculum opportunities, including sharing expertise, courses and a range of delivery methods, such as the use of distance learning and technology.
+Schools should also explore partnership arrangements with training providers and colleges who may be able to provide access to qualifications and experiences in GME.